-Welcome to the latest release of the ACF Plugin, version 1.7.4.3.
-For the latest improvements, see the version history.
+Welcome to the latest release of the ACF Plugin, version 1.7.8.3.
+For the latest updates, refer to the version history.

 Creating Excel Spreadsheets in native XLSX format with the new Excel functions makes this task easier.